fumieval/rhythm-game-tutorial/draft.md

 * Part I contains an instruction to set up environment required for Part II and III.
 * In Part II, we build a very simple rhythm game.
 We use the Call engine to develop.
-* Part III introduces some technical backgrounds (graphics, audio) that support Part I.
+* Part III introduces some technical backgrounds (graphics, audio) that support Part II.

 I'd be happy if this tutorial helps your curiosity to create a game.